San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Dates: Week around August 15

-- Highlights: Fireworks competitions every night, concerts, traditional sports
+- Highlights: International fireworks competitions every night at 11:00 PM, concerts, traditional sports (pelota, wood-chopping)

-The city's biggest festival features international fireworks competitions that light up Concha Bay.
-The competitions draw teams from around the world, and locals claim San Sebastián's displays are the best in Europe.
+The city's biggest festival features fireworks competitions that light up Concha Bay.
+Teams from China, Italy, Brazil, and elsewhere compete for the coveted trophy.
+Locals claim these are the best fireworks in Europe.
 The city doesn't sleep for a week.

 Tamborrada (January 20)